Complex threat identification using behavioral analysis

 Pre-built timelines automatically reconstruct security incidents

 An analyst’s time is precious.
 Using legacy tools, it can take days or weeks to manually construct an incident timeline.
-Our behavior analytics provide a machine-built incident timeline for every user and entity, including IoT devices and cloud storage objects.
+Our behavioral analytics provide a machine-built incident timeline for every user and entity, including IoT devices and cloud storage objects.
 Anomalies are flagged and details of the incident and its context are displayed, including data insight models which easily explain how our algorithms determined something was abnormal.
 What took significant time to investigate in a legacy SIEM now takes minutes, making security teams more productive and investigations more calculated.

 Extend behavioral analytics to cloud storage objects

 Organizations are moving their data to the cloud to leverage the scalability, security, and performance of an object storage service.
 But cloud data storage has been the root of many breaches, because configuration blunders go undetected and easily expose sensitive data.
-Exabeam uses behavior analytics to log activity from cloud storage objects in multi-cloud environments—namely Amazon S3, Azure Blobs, and Google Cloud Platform Cloud Storage buckets—to provide organizations complete visibility into their cloud storage activity and any databases unintentionally exposed to the internet.
+Exabeam uses behavioral analytics to log activity from cloud storage objects in multi-cloud environments—namely Amazon S3, Azure Blobs, and Google Cloud Platform Cloud Storage buckets—to provide organizations complete visibility into their cloud storage activity and any databases unintentionally exposed to the internet.
 Our solution then builds behavioral models to detect malicious user activity, like inappropriate access, to prevent compromise or exfiltration of sensitive data stored in the cloud.

 Align detection to the MITRE ATT&CK framework

 Inconsistent taxonomies across analysts and tools make collaboration during threat detection and investigation needlessly complicated.
 The MITRE ATT&CK framework solves this problem by providing a common framework for analysts to use to describe attacker tactics and techniques.
-Our behavior analytics solutions map Exabeam detection methods and event labels to the MITRE ATT&CK framework, allowing security analysts to view and filter MITRE techniques within Exabeam Smart TimelinesTM.
+Our behavioral analytics solutions map Exabeam detection methods and event labels to the MITRE ATT&CK framework, allowing security analysts to view and filter MITRE techniques within Exabeam Smart TimelinesTM.
 Analysts can mouse over labels to see a pop-up description of that technique, or click on labels to open the MITRE webpage for a more detailed description.

 Dynamic Peer Grouping